-There will probably be times when you want to stop the Wolfram Language in the middle of a calculation.
-Perhaps you realize that you asked the Wolfram Language to do the wrong thing.
+There will probably be times when you want to stop the Wolfram System in the middle of a calculation.
+Perhaps you realize that you asked the Wolfram System to do the wrong thing.
 Or perhaps the calculation is just taking a long time, and you want to find out what is going on.

-When doing some operations, it may take the Wolfram Language some time to respond to your interrupt.
-When the Wolfram Language does respond, it will give you a menu of possible things to do.
+When doing some operations, it may take the Wolfram System some time to respond to your interrupt.
+When the Wolfram System does respond, it will give you a menu of possible things to do.
 This will typically include not only aborting your computation, but also entering a subsession or "dialog" to inspect its state.